Tadanobu Asano: Career

 Asano appeared in the 2021 Mortal Kombat reboot as Raiden.
-In September 2021, Asano was announced as part of the cast of the FX limited series Shōgun, adapted from the James Clavell novel.
+In September 2021, Asano was announced as part of the cast of the FX limited series Shōgun, adapted from the James Clavell novel of the same name.

 In addition to his acting career, Asano directed commercial TV spots for his then-wife, Chara.
 He formed the band MACH-1.67 with director Sogo Ishii in 1996 and has also played in the bands Peace Pill and Safari.
-He is an artist and a model, most notably for Japanese fashion designers Jun Takahashi and Takeo Kikuchi, for whom he filmed a series of commercial spots directed by Wong Kar-wai, including the short film wkw/tk/1996@7'55"hk.net.
+He is an artist and a model, most notably for Japanese fashion designers Jun Takahashi and Takeo Kikuchi, for whom he filmed a series of commercial spots directed by Wong Kar-wai, including the short film wkw/tk/1996@7′55″hk.net.

 Asano and his father left the actors' agency Anore Inc. (now Adonis A) in 2022.
 After leaving the agency, he continued to give it his support.

 Personal life

 Asano met J-pop singer Chara on the set of Iwai's Picnic (1994).
 They were married in March 1995 while Chara was pregnant with their first child, a daughter named Sumire, who was born on July 4 that same year.
 In 1999, they had a son named Himi.
 In July 2009, Chara announced on her website that the couple was divorcing.
 She received custody of both their children.

-In August 2022, Asano announced through his Twitter and Instagram accounts that he had married model and actress Kurumi Nakata who is eighteen years younger than him (b.
+In August 2022, Asano announced through his Twitter and Instagram accounts that he had married model and actress Kurumi Nakata, who is eighteen years younger than him (b.
 1991).
 The two had reportedly been in a relationship for over six years.